martijnpoppen/com.we-volkswagen.connect/README.txt

-Connect and control your VW car with Homey.
+ Connect and control your Volkswagen car with Homey.

 Requirements: A car with one of the following connected services:
  - VW We Connect
  - We Connect ID
  - We Charge
- - myAudi
- - Skoda Connect
- - Seat Connect
  - We Connect Go

+ Make sure to have a active subscription for your car